manastalukdar/manastalukdar.github.io/website/pages/about/services.md

 I am open to:

-- Advisory services for startups.
+- Advisory services for startups (and non-startups).
 This includes providing comprehensive reviews and actionable reports on:
   - The technology stack, architecture, code quality, general technical guidance, etc.
   - Any specific project.
 Typically I get involved when these are just ideas and (mostly) questions on how to leverage AI/ML, that are in the early stages of discussion / development, but I am open to other areas as well.
   - Product roadmap / strategy, etc.